Research Protections Policies

 - service on University panels, such as an Institutional Review Board ("IRB") or Data or Safety Monitoring Boards.

-"Investigator" means any individual, regardless of his or her title or position, whether faculty, staff, or student, who has the ability to make independent decisions related to the design, conduct or reporting of University Research, but not including individuals who perform only incidental or isolated tasks related to a University Research project.
+"Investigator" means any individual, regardless of their title or position, whether faculty, staff, or student, who has the ability to make independent decisions related to the design, conduct or reporting of University Research, but not including individuals who perform only incidental or isolated tasks related to a University Research project.

 "Remuneration" means salary and any payment for services not otherwise identified as salary, including, but not limited to, consulting fees, honoraria, and paid authorship.

 "Research" means systematic investigation, study or experiment designed to develop or contribute to generalizable knowledge.
 The term encompasses basic and applied research that may or may not be published in an article, book or book chapter and product development (e.g., a diagnostic test or drug).
 As used in this Policy, the term includes, but is not limited to, any such activity for which sponsored funding is available from a federal, state or local government agency, or a public or private Entity, through a grant, contract or cooperative agreement (e.g., a research grant, career development award, center grant, individual fellowship award, infrastructure award, institutional training grant, program project, research resources award, training grant, or outreach award), or gift.
 As used in this Policy, Research also includes research activities that are not funded or sponsored.
 NOTE: Gifts may be considered Research projects requiring COI management when they are used for purposes related to an Investigator’s SFI.
 If so related, such gifts must be listed as a project in COINS.

 "Senior or Key Personnel" means the project director or principal Investigator and any other person identified as senior or key personnel in the grant application, progress report, or any other report required to be submitted by law or regulation.